rtp-aws/devpost_aws_disaster_response/captainslog.md

 with imagemagick.
 Note, I did not use a GPU nor did I parallel subregions of an image.
 The python directory has the timings markdown file.

+20220311

+Tried to build the model using 20 images using my grayscale, rotate, crop method.
+I got a failure where I did not have enough images.
+I redid with 100 images using just the mxnet rotate method.
+Even used color images.
+The first two training sessions failed.
+The third session passed but still has a very low F1 score.